Jofi-GP/MintClassicsDatabase_analysis_MySQL_workbench/README.md

 Approach
 Step-by-step
-1. Understanding the data:
+1. Explore products currently in inventory:
   a.
-Created an Extended Entity-Relationship (EER) diagram
+Imported mintclassics database to MySQL Workbench
   b.
+Create an Extended Entity-Relationship (EER) diagram and investigate inter and intra table relationships (foreign keys, primary keys)
-Data quality checkup:
+  c.
+Data quality checkup using SQL:
     i.
-Checked duplicate orders
+Check dates formatting and normalize to yyyy-mm-dd
     ii.
-Checked dates formatting and normalize to yyyy-mm-dd
-iii.
-Checked missing information (dates, payments, order numbers, contacts)
-iv.
-Updated the offices table to include Japan into APAC territory
-c.
-Provided relevant statistics on regional sales, customers demographics, shipment details and distribution of product lines
-2. Analysis formulation:
+Check missing or duplicated information and update tables if necessary
+  d.
+Use SQL to retrieve information from multi-table relationships and provide relevant statistics
+2. Determine important factors that may influence inventory reorganization/reduction:
   a.
+What is the role of storage facilities regarding global shipping?
+Are some warehouses more efficient than others?
+  b.
 Where are items stored and if they were rearranged, could a warehouse be eliminated?
-b.
+  c.
 How are inventory numbers related to sales figures?
 Do the inventory counts seem appropriate for each item?
-c.
+  d.
 Are we storing items that are not moving?
 Are any items candidates for being dropped from the product line?
-3. Insights and conclusions
+3. Formulate suggestions and recommendations for solving the business problem:
   a.
-Solution

-Results are the SQL files included in this repository
+Provide analytic insights and data-driven recommendations
+  b.
+Create what-if scenarios
+4. Final conclusions

 Insights and conclusions

-Key takeaways from the analysis
+Key takeaways

-•	Roughly 2% of total orders are cancelled and/or disputed, and the reasons are mostly customer financial situation and their satisfaction with the product.
-There is no link between distinct warehouses and cancellations or disputes.
+•	No evident link was found between warehouses and orders cancellations or disputes.
-•	Each warehouse ships to all regions proportionally to the number of customers and revenue.
-There is no reason to reorganize warehouses according to regional preferences.
+•	There is no reason to reorganize warehouses by regions, since there are no correlations on product lines revenues with regional shipping.
-•	Classic cars is the product line with the highest revenue, followed by Vintage cars.
-Ships, trains and planes are the least sold, in that order.
-•	Although there is some difference of preference on products lines, the highest sold and the lowest sold are the same ones between regions, and belong to the same product lines with one exception.
-•	There is, however, a substantial difference in warehouse diversity and revenue.
-East warehouse is the biggest one with least diversity of product lines and lowest stock movement, whereas South one is the smallest with the largest amount of product lines and the highest movement of inventory.
+•	East warehouse is the number one in ranking capacity and holds the higher revenue, even though its stock is slow-moving; South is the smallest in size and revenue, working almost at its full capacity, but has a healthy stock with items moving frequently; and West is the second largest facility, working at half capacity and probably experiencing delays in shipping.
-•	North and South are working at 72 and 75% of their capacity, respectively.
-And the 3 largest warehouses are alarmingly overstocked in low selling products, while the most required ones need immediate restock.
-There might be an issue with repository systems.
+•	The 3 largest warehouses are alarmingly overstocked in low-selling products, while the most sold products need immediate restock.
+There might be an issue with repository or suppliers.
-•	There are though 3 clear least-sold models, one of which is absolutely dead (zero sales) and other one with very low revenues.
-Might consider ditching the bitches.
+•	Delivery performance is similar between warehouses; however, the average number of days from ordering to shipping could be improved.
+•	Taking into consideration the high volatility on revenue per unit shown in the charts above, dropping items from the product line  or even calculating revenue per warehouse based just on volume sales is not appropriate; each model must be analyzed separately.

 Solutions
 Following the SQL analysis and conclusions, I propose these actions:
+•	There are two possible options for closing a storage facility:
-•	If there is an absolute need on reducing cost from facilities (either rent, services, taxes, etc) I suggest closing the South warehouse and distribute its product lines as follows: Trains and Ships to North and Trucks and Buses to West.
-This decision is based only in storage size and overall revenue, because no other parameters are relevant for the decision (shipping, inventory movement, product line diversity).
+1. Closing the South warehouse and distributing its product lines as follows: Trains and Ships to North and Trucks and Buses to West.
+This decision is based solely on stock volume and capacity on the remaining storages, since this facility is in overall good shape.
+2. Close West warehouse and move items to East.
+West is a large facility, therefore more expensive, and is working at 50% of capacity.
+Moreover, it is associated with slow deliveries and severe overstock.
+	However, East warehouse cannot absorb the entire West inventory, because its capacity would be saturated.
+	Splitting a product line in several warehouses is not a good idea either; it can introduce complications with suppliers and post-sales operations
+•	To overcome these issues, I suggest:
+o	Reducing 20% of each overstock volume in East and West warehouses and eliminating product S18_3233 from the product line before the closure of West.
-•	Primarily: reduce 10% of stock volume for flagged items.
-This could be achieved by sales events or promotion, to recover the investment on historically low-selling products.
+o	This could be achieved by sales events or promotions.
-•	Eventually eliminate inventory items S18_3233 and S24_3969.
-Both of them match the conditions of severely overstock (either low sales or dead sales), and revenues below 30K.
-•	Observe restock mechanisms and be vigilant on providers.